The SOAR Gravitational Arc Survey - I: Survey overview and photometric catalogs: Data reduction

 The figures show a systematic increase in the photometric uncertainties as fainter galaxies are considered.
-But notice that a minimum $S/N=3$ (which corresponds to $\delta m = 0.36$) is achieved for all but the faintest magnitude bin.
-From these plots we infer that, in average, higher $S/N$ are achieved in the $g$, than in the $r$, and then in the $i$ bands, with detection limits for $S/N > 3$ being roughly $g \simeq 23$, $r \simeq22.5$, and $i \simeq 22$.
+The magnitude uncertainties based on the SExtractor errors are much smaller than the ones based on $rms$ residuals relative to SDSS.
+This in part reflects our conservative assumption that both SOGRAS and SDSS are of equal accuracy.
+It may also reflect an underestimate of the photometric uncertainties by SExtractor.
+From these plots we infer that, in average, higher $S/N$ are achieved in the $g$, than in the $r$, and than in the $i$ bands.
+The detection limits for $S/N > 3$, which corresponds to $\delta_m > 0.36$, are found from the comparison with SDSS, being roughly $g \simeq 23.5$, $r \simeq 23$ and $i \simeq 22.5$.